 6 ideas for using your lavender harvest

 If you’ve been following us this gardening season, you know I’m not very happy with my yard.
 Hillside gardening leaves a lot to be desired!
 Since I’ve promised not to whine, but make the best of it, I found a reason today to look on the bright side of things.
 Lavender!
 Today, we are going to go over everything you need to know about this beautiful and refreshingly sweet plant.
 Not only are we going to go over how to harvest lavender, but we will go over some great ways to use lavender plants too.

-// a large flat sheet
+A large flat sheet

 - Let the lavender dry for about a week until there is no moisture remaining on the stems in the center of the bundle.

 - As your lavender dries, you get to start the fun part of this process; deciding what to do with your beautiful bounty.
 Check out our list below of all the neat things you do with your lavender harvest.

 Now the fun part.
 Check out these great ways to use your lavender harvest.